-Business Processes (BP) became the focus of continuous improvement efforts during the 1940's [1].
+Business Processes (BP) became the focus of continuous improvement efforts during the 1940's (Davenport and Stoddard 1994).
 Despite BP was studied throughout the years under various different disciplines it was not until the beginning of the 1990's when the process movement became stronger.
-Business Process Reengineering also named Process Redesign, or Process Innovation is today one of the most popular concepts in business management [2,3].
+Business Process Reengineering also named Process Redesign, or Process Innovation is today one of the most popular concepts in business management (Davenport 1993; Hammer and Champy 1993).
 The study of business processes, however, is not isolated and has always been related to Information Technology (IT).
 IT is considered one of the most important enablers of process change.
-For example, in one of the first articles about BPR, Davenport and Short [4] argue that together, processes and information technology can be seen as a new industrial engineering that may revolutionize the way in which organizations operate.
+For example, in one of the first articles about BPR, Davenport and Short (1990) argue that together, processes and information technology can be seen as a new industrial engineering that may revolutionize the way in which organizations operate.

-Most of the advocators of the business process reengineering movement highlight the importance of the role that IT plays in the reengineering process.
-Many argue that IT should be seen as an enabler of organizational change rather than as a tool to implement business processes [2].
-Childe et al. [5] for example, state that the initiative to move towards BPR in many cases originates from the IT departments.
-In one of the first empirical studies on IT-enabled BPR [6] it is claimed claim that the success of IT to enable BPR lies in Information Systems (IS) strategy integration.
-They contend that the success of ITenabled BPR efforts will succeed only if they are directed through a strong integration with strategy.
-This relationship, however, is not fully explored in most of the existing IS methodologies, or in the BP domain.
-For example, Davenport's BPR methodology [2] identifies different ways that IT can be used to improve process performance.
-Davenport's framework, however, does not supply information that indicates how to assess the impact that the insertion of a new IS may have on the processes or which techniques can be used to investigate this relationship.
-Similarly, Kettinger et al. [7] proposed the Stage-Activity (S-A) framework for BPR.
-This framework, though, focuses almost entirely on identifying techniques and tools that can be used in each of the stages for the design of BP and barely mentions how to assess the impact that the use of IS may have on the processes or how to achieve the coordination between process and information techniques.
+Most of the advocators of the business process reengineering movement highlight the importance of the role that

+IT plays in the reengineering process.
+Many argue that IT should be seen as an enabler of organizational change rather than as a tool to implement business processes (Davenport 1993).
+Childe, Bennett and Maul (1994) for example, state that the initiative to move towards BPR in many cases originates from the IT departments.
+In one of the first empirical studies on IT-enabled BPR, Grover, Fielder and Teng (1994) claim that the success of IT to enable BPR lies in Information Systems (IS) strategy integration.
+They contend that the success of IT-enabled BPR efforts will succeed only if they are directed through a strong integration with strategy.
+This relationship, however, is not fully explored in most of the existing business process methodologies, or in the IT domain.
+This research assumes that the relationship between BP and IT can be seen as a three-layered structure, namely Business Process, Information Systems and Computer Networks (CN).
+Business processes usually rely on the support provided by the information systems to perform many of the activities.
+Similarly, the information systems that support these processes also depend on the underlying communications infrastructure, namely computer network